Have you ever dropped to your knees with tears streaming down your face and whispered a prayer, “God, please help my child!”

 Becky frantically tried to open the trap and release her dog but no matter how hard she tried that trap was secure and unmoveable.
 She picked up her dog, with the trap, towed her other dog along and started hiking back to her vehicle.
 Then, believe it or not, she stepped into a snare and was trapped herself.
 Becky was able to get out of the snare with two dogs who were now panicking.
 She got the animals to the vehicle and drove as fast as she could to her friend’s house who was a trapper.

-When she arrived, she frantically banged on his door with the dog in her arms.
-She pleaded with him to help her dog.
+When Becky arrived, she frantically banged on his door with the dog in her arms.
+She pleaded with her friend to help her dog.
 The trapper had a unique tool to release the clamp from the dog’s neck, and he survived and is going to be okay.

 Becky loved her dog and knew exactly who to bring her baby to for help.

 Her story reminded me of all the times I knew one of my children needed help, or guidance, or a change of heart, and sometimes I wanted to get out Mom’s bag of tricks, and just fix it right there on the spot.
-Some days I would pray and tell God what he should do, what Cindy thought was best.
+There were times when I would pray and tell God what he should do, what Cindy thought was best.
 If God didn’t do what I wanted, I became ensnared in bitterness, which didn’t help my child at all.

 Over the years I have learned to come to God with my children and offer them up to him.
 “God whatever it takes to change my child’s heart, please do it.”
 That can be a scary prayer to pray, but God only ever does what he thinks is best for our children.
 He knows if our child needs to go down a long dark path that leads to nothing before they will find the light, find wisdom, and find God.